tahiyar7/Excel-Analytics/README.md

 SUMIF and SUMIFS: Sum cells based on a single or multiple criteria.
 COUNTIF and COUNTIFS: Count cells based on single or multiple criteria.
 4. Mathematical Functions
-Essential mathematical functions for performing calculations and analyses.
+Essential mathematical functions for performing calculations and analyses.<br />

 SUM: Adds all the numbers in a range of cells.
 PRODUCT: Multiplies all the numbers in a range of cells.